GRB55/Portfolio/README.md

 ### Conclusion
 This project applies a linear regression model to predict medical costs for patients.
 The results can be used to better understand the factors influencing medical costs and make more informed predictions about patient medical expenses.

+## 🚢 Titanic Survival Prediction

+### Description
+The goal of this project is to predict the survival probability of Titanic passengers using a dataset with features like gender, passenger class, age, and the number of siblings/spouses aboard.

+### Project Steps
+1. **Data Preparation**
+   - Data cleaning, handling missing values, and encoding categorical variables.
+2. **Exploratory Data Analysis (EDA)**
+   - Exploration of feature distributions and analysis of correlations.
+3. **Predictive Modeling**
+   - Training various models such as Logistic Regression, Decision Trees, and Random Forest.
+4. **Model Evaluation**
+   - Model evaluation using metrics like **accuracy**, **recall**, and **F1-score**.

+### Conclusion
+The analysis revealed that the most relevant variables for predicting survival were `Sex`, `Pclass`, `Age`, and `Fare`.
+Random Forest and Decision Tree models achieved high accuracy, helping to identify key patterns related to passenger survival.

 ## 🚀 Contact